Confuzu/CivitAI-Model-grabber/README.md

 Error Handling Improvements: <br />
 In cases where the script encounters characters that prevent folder creation, it now logs the name and URL of the affected download. <br />
 This information is recorded in a pre-existing text file, which is automatically named after the user whose content is being downloaded.
 This update allows users to manually complete downloads if issues arise.<br />

+Changed from Skipping image to Truncate when path length exceeding the limit. <br />

  # 0.2 New Features & Update & Bugfix
 New long awaited Feature <br />